 Asset Description Estimated Useful Life

-Equipment 2.5-3 years
+Equipment 2.5 - 3 years

 Furniture and Fixtures 5

 Software 3

 Leasehold improvements Shorter of useful life or term of lease

-The Company accounts for operating lease incentive payments received from the lessor in accordance with Statement of Financial Accounting Standards No. 13, Accounting for Leases ("SFAS 13").
-Under SFAS 13, leasehold improvements made by a lessee that are funded by landlord incentives or allowances under an operating lease should be recorded by the lessee as leasehold improvement assets and amortized over the shorter of their economic lives or the lease term.
-The Company records landlord incentive payments received as deferred rent and amortizes those amounts as reductions to lease expense over the lease term.
+The Company accounts for operating lease incentive payments received from a lessor in accordance with the accounting standard on accounting for leases.
+The Company records landlord incentive payments received as deferred rent and amortizes these amounts as reductions to lease expense over the lease term.